Compact (German magazine): Media and science

 In August 2020, the magazine's Facebook and Instagram accounts were banned.
 Facebook said: "[We] prohibit organizations and individuals from using our services if they systematically attack people based on characteristics such as origin, gender and nationality.
 Therefore, we have removed Compact magazine from Facebook and Instagram."

+State institutions

-In December 2021, the magazine was designated as a proven far-right extremist publication by the Federal Office for the Protection of the Constitution.
+In December 2021, the magazine was designated a far-right extremist publication by the Federal Office for the Protection of the Constitution.

+The Brandenburg Office for the Protection of the Constitution describes "Compact" as an "ideological superspreader that offers conspiracy theories a cross-milieu platform, bundles them, strengthens them and spreads them in a targeted manner."